 GDPR has taken the internet by storm and those endless emails spamming your inbox on data records and safekeeping are the proof.
-Ever since General Data Privacy Regulation (GDPR) came into effect on May 25th, 2018, most of the Internet services are still struggling to get in compliance with the new standards and Google is no exception here.
+Ever since General Data Privacy Regulation (GDPR) came into effect on May 25th, 2018, most Internet services are still struggling to get in the GDPR compliance with the new standards and Google is no exception here.

 Why should you care about GDPR?